evhub/coconut/DOCS.md

 - `py2_print`
 - `py2_input`

-### Compiled Files

-Files compiled by the `coconut` command-line utility will vary based on compilation parameters.
-If an entire folder of files is compiled, a `__coconut__.py` file will be created to house necessary functions, whereas if only a single file is compiled, that information will be stored within a header inside the file.
-Regardless of which method is used, each `.coc` file found will compile to another file with the same name, except with `.py` instead of `.coc`, which will hold the compiled code.

-If an extension other than `.py` is desired for the compiled files, such as `.pyde` for [Python Processing](http://py.processing.org/), then that extension can be put before `.coc` in the source file name, and it will be used instead of `.py` for the compiled files.
-For example, `name.coc` will compile to `name.py`, whereas `name.pyde.coc` will compile to `name.pyde`.

 ### `--strict` Mode

 If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
 These are: